 There was no general provision in Italy regarding whistle-blowing until 30 November 2017, with the entry into force of Law No. 179 on the subject.

 The legislation regulating whistle-blowing has emerged gradually as part of the debate in recent years between European and international institutions on the need to introduce valid measures to fight corruption.

 The first important Italian intervention in this context took place with the approval of Law No. 190 (the Severino Law), which entered into force on 27 November 2012.
 The scope of the Severino Law was limited to the public administration and it introduced specific provisions concerning the protection of public servants who report abuse.
 However, this ordinance did not apply in the private sector and certain additions and revisions were required to align it with the simultaneous evolution of public employment regulations.

 The revised Severino Law replaced Article 54 bis of Legislative Decree No. 165 of 30 March 2001, providing for the protection of public employees who, in the interests of the public administration, report violations or unlawful conduct of which they become aware through the employment relationship.
 Employees cannot be subjected to retaliation (including sanctions, dismissal, demotion or transfer to other offices) for making such a report, or be subjected to any other measures that might have a negative effect on their working conditions.

 These reports may be sent either to the internal manager of the corporate structure responsible for preventing corruption and transparency, or to the ANAC, or directly to the ordinary or accounting judicial authority depending on the nature of the report.

 Among the peculiarities of this legislation is its confirmation of the prohibition against revealing the identity of a whistle-blower, which must be protected:

 - in the event of a criminal trial, in the manner and timing established by Article 329 of the Criminal Code;

-- in the event of an accounting process, from the initiation of the prohibition against revealing his or her identity until the end of the preliminary phase; and
+- in the event of an accounting process, from the initiation of the prohibition against revealing their identity until the end of the preliminary phase; and